microsoft/GSL/README.md

 # Project Code of Conduct
 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

+# Usage of Third Party Libraries
+This project makes use of the [Catch](https://github.com/philsquared/catch) testing library.
+Please see the [ThirdPartyNotices.txt](./ThirdPartyNotices.txt) file for details regarding the licensing of Catch.

 # Quick Start
 ## Supported Platforms
 The test suite that exercises GSL has been built and passes successfully on the following platforms:<sup>1)</sup>